 WARNING: Morphine has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
 Be sure you know how to take morphine and what other drugs you should avoid taking with it.
+The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate help if you notice unusual slow/shallow breathing.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.